JackNoordhuis/DiscordPHP/README.md

 ### Installing DiscordPHP

 DiscordPHP is installed using [Composer](https://getcomposer.org).
 Make sure you have installed Composer and are used to how it operates.
-We require a minimum PHP version of PHP 5.5.9, however it is reccomended that you use PHP 7.
-PHP 5.x support **will** be removed in the future.
+This project requires PHP 7.0.

 This library has not been tested with HHVM.

-1. Run `composer require team-reflex/discord-php`.
-This will install the lastest release.
+1. Run `composer require jacknoordhuis/discord-php`.
+This will install the latest release.
-	- If you would like, you can also install the development branch by running `composer require team-reflex/discord-php dev-develop`.
 2. Include the Composer autoload file at the top of your main file:
-	- `include __DIR__.'/vendor/autoload.php';`
+	- `include __DIR__ . "/vendor/autoload.php";`
 3. Make a bot!

 ### Basic Example